Start9Labs/documentation/site/source/guides/upgrade-hardware/index.rst

   This is for replacing or upgrading your 2022 Server One SSD

 .. topic-box::
-  :title: 2022 One to Pro Migration
+  :title: 2022 One to Pure Migration
-  :link: upgrade-pro
+  :link: upgrade-pure
   :icon: scylla-icon scylla-icon--enterprise
   :class: large-4
   :anchor: View

-  This is for migrating from a Server One (Raspberry Pi) to Server Pro
+  This is for migrating from a Server One (Raspberry Pi) to Server Pure

 .. topic-box::
   :title: Upgrade to all-in-one NASPi case